 How To Check Your Oil

 1) Make sure your car is on a level surface.
-Stop the engine and wait a few minutes for the oil to settle as the engine cools down.
+Stop the engine and wait a few minutes or up to a few hours for the oil to settle as the engine cools down.

-2) Next, find your dipstick, which should be on top of your oil tank.
-Typically, the dipstick is bright yellow with an easy to grab ring.
+2) Next, find your dipstick.
+This should be right on top of your oil tank.
+Typically, the dipstick is bright yellow with an easy-to-grab ring.

 4) Working quickly, check the level of the oil using the guides on the dipstick.
 There will be two marks on the stick indicating the optimum oil level for your engine—the oil level should always be between the two lines.